-This uses a five-button keyboard as a totalisator to generate the number of items counted in each of five categories.
+This uses the coloured buttons on the Kookaberry to generate the number of items counted in each of five categories.
 The resulting data from individually identified Kookaberries is then broadcast to the teacher’s Kookaberry for uploading to a computer for analysis and display.

 Step 1: Setup